dropbox/SwiftyDropbox/README.md

 * access token uids are managed by the app that is integrating with the SDK for later lookup
 * call `setupWithAppKeyMultiUser`/`setupWithAppKeyMultiUserDesktop` (or `setupWithTeamAppKeyMultiUser`/`setupWithTeamAppKeyMultiUserDesktop`) in integrating app's app delegate
+    * _SwiftUI note: You may need to create an Application Delegate if your application doesn't have one._
 * client manager determines whether an access token is stored with the`tokenUid` as a key -- if one exists, this token is chosen to use
 * if no token is found, call `authorizeFromController`/`authorizeFromControllerDesktop` to initiate the OAuth flow
 * if auth flow is initiated, call `handleRedirectURL` (or `handleRedirectURLTeam`) in integrating app's app delegate to handle auth redirect back into the app and store the retrieved access token (using a `DropboxOAuthManager` instance)
+    * _SwiftUI note: You may need to create an Application Delegate if your application doesn't have one._
 * at this point, the app that is integrating with the SDK should persistently save the `tokenUid` from the `DropboxAccessToken` field of the `DropboxOAuthResult` object returned from the `handleRedirectURL` (or `handleRedirectURLTeam`) method
 * `tokenUid` can be reused either to authorize a new user mid-way through an app's lifecycle via `reauthorizeClient` (or `reauthorizeTeamClient`) or when the app initially launches via `setupWithAppKeyMultiUser`/`setupWithAppKeyMultiUserDesktop` (or `setupWithTeamAppKeyMultiUser`/`setupWithTeamAppKeyMultiUserDesktop`)
 * client manager instantiates a `DropboxTransportClient` (if not supplied by the user)